melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_MRFSS_dockside_writeup_NCA.md

 excluded due to limited spatial coverage.

-The Stephens-MacCall [-@Stephens2004] filtering approach was used to predict the probability of catching vermilion, based on the species composition of the sampler examined catch in a given trip.
+The Stephens-MacCall [-@Stephens2004] filtering approach was used to predict the probability of catching vermilion rockfish, based on the species composition of the sampler examined catch in a given trip.
 Prior to applying the Stephens-MacCall filter, we identified potentially informative predictor species, i.e., species with sufficient sample sizes and temporal coverage (present in at least 5\% of all trips) to inform the binomial model.
-The remaining 25 species all co-occurred with vermilion in at least one trip and were retained for the Stephens-MacCall logistic regression.
-Coefficients from the Stephens-MacCall analysis (a binomial GLM) are positive for species that are more likely to co-occur with vermilion, and negative for species that are less likely to be caught with vermilion (Figure \@ref(fig:fig-sm-mrfss)).
+The remaining 25 species all co-occurred with vermilion rockfish in at least one trip and were retained for the Stephens-MacCall logistic regression.
+Coefficients from the Stephens-MacCall analysis (a binomial GLM) are positive for species that are more likely to co-occur with vermilion rockfish, and negative for species that are less likely to be caught with vermilion rockfish (Figure \@ref(fig:fig-sm-mrfss)).
-The top five species with high probability of co-occurrence with vermilion include gopher, flag, copper, canary, and starry rockfishes, all of which are associated with rocky reef and kelp habitats.
+The top five species with high probability of co-occurrence with vermilion rockfish include gopher, flag, copper, canary, and starry rockfishes, all of which are associated with rocky reef and kelp habitats.
 The five species with the lowest probability of co-occurrence were chinook salmon, widow and greenspotted rockfishes, chub mackerel and rosy rockfish.